 Ancient Chinese Culture

 The animation, unlike the others that preceded it only relies heavily on the comic genius of the story plot.
-However, Kung Fu Panda has depth to it by making sure that kung fu is portrayed to with respect to the arts while at the same time taking into consideration the ancient Chinese culture and the philosophy behind some of the scenes and events.
+However, Kung Fu Panda has a depth to it by making sure that kung fu is portrayed to with respect to the arts while at the same time taking into consideration the ancient Chinese culture and the philosophy behind some of the scenes and events.

 In ancient China, martial arts warriors are the elite defense of a village.
 They are the equivalent of the knights of Europe but instead of relying on weapons, their fighting styles and techniques are based more on the use of the body and mind through martial arts—Kung Fu.
 Also, temples are situated on top of the mountains for security reasons.
-The mountain gives a better view of any threat to the village located at the valley.
+The mountain gives a better view of any threat to the village located in the valley.
 This way, there is enough time for the village to prepare in case there is an invasion.
 Though there are some modern concepts that are injected—i.e. souvenirs and action figures, the physical location itself, with the presentation of the architecture is an interpretation of the traditional Chinese houses—made of paper, wood, and bricks with high gates and thick brick walls.

 One of the representations of Chinese material culture that was highlighted is acupuncture.
 Acupuncture is the medicinal practice of using needles to prick the nerve points of the person to alleviate certain health concerns.
 In the case of Tai Lung, heavy duty acupuncture needles were inserted in his body to keep him immobilized while for Po, acupuncture was used to alleviate bodily discomfort brought about by his 'extensive' training.

 Acupuncture is still widely used today in modern China and even throughout the globe.
-Though there is still no concrete scientific study in relation to the efficacy of acupuncture, it has already taken roots to the western world as people starts to seek alternative medicine and a more holistic approach to well-being that Chinese medicine is offering not only in terms of acupuncture but with the use of medicinal plants and herbs as well.
+Though there is still no concrete scientific study in relation to the efficacy of acupuncture, it has already taken roots to the western world as people start to seek alternative medicine and a more holistic approach to well-being that Chinese medicine is offering not only in terms of acupuncture but with the use of medicinal plants and herbs as well.

 Another Chinese tradition that was highlighted is the aspect of Chinese philosophy that could be seen throughout the various proverbial expressions exchanged between Master Oogway and Master Shifu and from Po's father as well.
-This concept of shared wisdom from a master to student and parents to children show how Chinese have given importance to adage as factual basis of things that connotes understanding above the commonality of life.
+This concept of shared wisdom from a master to student and parents to children show how Chinese have given importance to adage as the factual basis of things that connotes understanding above the commonality of life.

-Concept of Master and Student
+The concept of Master and Student